How long does it take to grow a beard?

 The Anagen Phase

-Bearded man in the middle stages of beard growth
+Bearded man in middle stages of beard growth.

 The Catagen Phase